influxdata/kapacitor/README.md

 It will also be possible to define your own functions via plugins to Kapacitor and reference them in the DSL.

-We have not mentioned parallelism yet, by adding `groupBy` and `parallelism` statements we can see how to easily scale out each layer of the DAG.
+By adding `groupBy` statements we can see how to easily partition our data set and process each group independently.

 ```
 stream